bnossum/uart_ice40/README.md

 # uart_ice40
-Minimal size uart for ice40 FPGAs, written in Verilog, between 32 or 34 logicCells
+Minimal size uart for ice40 FPGAs, written in Verilog, 32 or 34 logicCells

 Simulation has been performed successfully.
 The uart has been on hardware, but need more testing on hardware.